MCL Tear Grand Center Arts District, St. Louis, MO

 • Direct Impact or Trauma:

-• Contact Sports: Football, soccer, and hockey players in Grand Center Arts District, St. Louis, MO commonly face direct hits to the outer knee, causing the inner knee to overstretch or tear.
+• Contact Sports: Football, soccer, and hockey players in Grand Center Arts District, St. Louis, MO commonly face direct hits to the outer knee, resulting in the inner knee being overstretched or torn.

-• Inadequate Warm-Up or Flexibility: Skipping warm-up exercises before engaging in physical activity makes the MCL less prepared for sudden movements.
-Stiff knee muscles can raise the risk of MCL overstretching during activities.
+• Inadequate Warm-Up or Flexibility: Failing to perform warm-up exercises prior to physical activity renders the MCL less ready to handle abrupt movements.
+Tight muscles around the knee can increase the likelihood of overstretching the MCL during activity.

 Preventing MCL tears involves proper conditioning, strength training, flexibility exercises, and using protective gear during sports activities.